ACM40960/project-abolipathak/README.md

   <img width="460" height="300" src="https://github.com/ACM40960/project-abolipathak/blob/main/Images/volcanic_co2.png">
 </p>

+It is evident from the plot that atmospheric CO2 levels are significantly higher than volcanic CO2 emissions.
+Atmospheric CO2 levels have been steadily increasing over the years, while volcanic CO2 emissions remain relatively stable.
+This highlights the substantial impact of human activities on atmospheric CO2 levels

 ## Role of Solar Irradiations for Rise in Temperature

 ## Correlation between Temperature and Total Solar Irridance